Warham St Leger: Birth and origins

 Warham was probably born in 1525 in England, the second son of Sir Anthony St Leger and his wife, Agnes Warham.
 His father was appointed Lord Deputy of Ireland in 1540.
 His father's family was from Ulcombe, Kent.
-His mother was a daughter of Sir Hugh Warham, a brother of William Warham, archbishop of Canterbury.
+His mother, the daughter of Sir Hugh Warham of Croydon, was the niece and heiress of William Warham, archbishop of Canterbury.
+His elder brother died during their father's lifetime, having allegedly been disinherited.
+He left a son, Warham (d.
+1600), who also served in Ireland.
+His younger brother, Anthony became Master of the Rolls in Ireland in 1593.

 Early life

-His father disinherited his eldest brother, William, due to his dissolute lifestyle; the third brother, Anthony, would be made Master of the Rolls in Ireland in 1593.
 Warham served in Protector Somerset's invasion of Scotland in 1547 as he was a prisoner there until January 1550, when he was ransomed.

 In 1553, he fought against supporters of Wyatt's rebellion in Kent, and he may have served in Ireland under his father during Mary's reign.
 About 1559 he was named a commissioner to transfer to England John Bale's manuscripts and books.

 In 1560, he was High Sheriff of Kent.
 He was soon a member of the Privy Council of Ireland, and in July 1565 he was knighted.
 Queen Elizabeth had decided to establish a presidential government in Munster, and in January 1566 St Leger was nominated President of Munster, but locally by Sir Henry Sidney, the Lord Deputy of Ireland; he received instructions dated 1 February, and in the following month was given command of all the levies in Munster.

 Elizabeth, however, refused to confirm St Leger's appointment.
 The reason was that St Leger was a bitter enemy of Thomas Butler, 10th Earl of Ormond, who was a cousin of the Queen on the Boleyn side of her family, and correspondingly friendly with Gerald FitzGerald, 14th Earl of Desmond; and the queen accused St Leger of lukewarmness in arresting Desmond early in 1565.
 St Leger was consequently recalled, and, in November 1568, Sir John Perrot became president of Munster.